apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

 #
 -->

-Observability (monitoring functionality) has always played an important role in system maintenance.
-A good monitoring system can help engineers quickly understand the status of services running in production environments and can locate problems or give early warning of anomalies when they occur.
+Observability (monitoring functionality) has always played an essential role in system maintenance.
+A sound monitoring system can help engineers quickly understand the status of services running in production environments and locate problems or give early warning of anomalies when they occur.

 Prometheus is a leading open-source project focused on metrics and alerting that has changed the way the world does monitoring and observability.
 And Apache APISIX has enhanced its support for Prometheus Metrics in recent releases, adding a new feature for use in conjunction with the `public-api` plugin.
 This article will introduce how to configure `public-api` to protect Prometheus to collect Apache APISIX 's Metrics data.
-You can learn more about Prometheus by clicking on this [link](https://prometheus.io/).
+For more information, see Prometheus's official [website](https://prometheus.io/).

 ## Initial Knowledge about `public-api`

-When users develop custom plugins in Apache APISIX, they can define some APIs (hereinafter referred to as public API) for the plugins.
-In practical application scenarios, the provided interface is for internal calls, rather than being open on the public network for anyone to call.
+When users develop custom plugins in Apache APISIX, they can define some APIs (referred to as public API) for the plugins.
+The provided interface is for internal calls in practical application scenarios rather than being open on the public network for anyone to call.

 Therefore, Apache APISIX has designed a `public-api` plugin.
-With this plugin, you can solve the pain points of using the public API.
-You can set a custom URI for the public API and configure any type of plugin.
-For more information about `public-api`, see the [public-api](https://apisix.apache.org/docs/apisix/plugins/public-api/) plugin's document.
+With this plugin, you can solve the public API's pain points.
+You can set a custom URI for the public API and configure any plugin.
+For more information, see the `public-api` plugin's official [document](https://apisix.apache.org/docs/apisix/plugins/public-api/).

-The main role of the `public-api` plugin in this document is to protect the URI exposed by Prometheus.
+The primary role of the `public-api` plugin in this document is to protect the URI exposed by Prometheus.

-**Note**: One thing we should note is that this feature is only available in APISIX version 2.13 and later.
+**Note**: We should note that this feature is only available in APISIX version 2.13 and later.

 ## Begin to access Apache APISIX Prometheus Metrics